top of page

 Trans vs. Cis Isomers:

-• In alkenes with two different groups on each end of the double bond, there can be cis (same side) and trans (opposite sides) isomers.
+• Alkenes with different groups attached to the carbons of the double bond can exist as cis (same side) and trans (opposite sides) isomers.

-• Trans alkenes are usually more stable than their cis counterparts due to less steric hindrance (less repulsion between electron clouds of the substituents).
+• Trans alkenes are generally more stable than cis alkenes due to reduced steric hindrance.
+The groups on opposite sides in trans isomers experience less repulsion between their electron clouds compared to the same-side arrangement in cis isomers.

 Conjugation: